WayneBooth/fpga-build-test-framework/README.md

 # Build and run any testbenches
 make test

-# Sythises, Place and Route, Generate a bit file.
+# Synthises, Place and Route, Generate a bit file.
 make

 # Upload the bitfile to your device